open-telemetry/oteps/text/0059-otlp-trace-data-format.md

     string value = 2;
   }

-  // TraceState conveys information about request position in multiple distributed tracing graphs.
+  // tracestate conveys information about request position in multiple distributed tracing graphs.
-  // It is a collection of TracestateEntry with a maximum of 32 members in the list.
+  // It is a collection of TracestateEntry with a maximum of 32 members in the collection.
   //
   // See the https://github.com/w3c/distributed-tracing for more details about this field. repeated TraceStateEntry tracestate = 3;